Taha-Imhamed/Complex-Wi-Fi-Network-Security-Scanner/README.md

-# Wi-Fi Network Security Scanner
+# Wi-Fi Network Security Scanner  !!!(KALI LINUX USAGE ONLY)!!!

 This Python script is designed to scan nearby Wi-Fi networks and evaluate their security level.
 It uses Kali Linux tools (`airmon-ng`, `airodump-ng`, `aircrack-ng`) to scan the networks and report if they have weak or no security.